 Like the executed Bradley scheme, the Babson house is a long ship-like form, a linear sequence of rooms pulsing along a single extended axis.
-The balcony extension along the street elevation gave the house a steamboat quality that might have made it the brunt of neighborhood humor.
+The balcony extension at the center of the street elevation gave it a steamboat quality that might have made it the brunt of neighborhood humor.
 It was demolished in 1960 and the property subdivided for multiple mid-century homes or no particular character whatsoever.
 I have vague recollection of walking past the site when I was a teenager.

 The third house from this period, an unbuilt design, was a similarly-scaled house for Carl K. Bennett, president of the National Farmers Bank in Owatonna, Minnesota, perhaps one of Sullivan’s most famous late designs.
 Linear and boxy, it somehow avoided the ship metaphor and appeared simply as a clubhouse or other semi-public building, rather than a single-family home.
 The Bennetts are reported to have sketched the sequence of main floor rooms and to have approved the overall design, but delayed construction until costs had risen beyond their budget.
-[I’ll append some illustrations of the Bennett house as soon as I can scan them.]
+[I’ll append some illustrations of the Bennett house as soon as they’re scanned.]

-All three of these design have a few characteristics in common: long rectilinear masses, two stories in height; secondary cross-axial extensions, often with polygonal pinwheel elements at the extremities; and an extended axial arrangement of main floor social spaces.
-Given that the three designs date from the period 1908-1912, we’re given a lot of insight to Sullivan’s mind, at least regarding the detached single-family home, at this late point in his career.
+All three of these design have some common characteristics: long rectilinear masses, two stories in height; secondary cross-axial extensions, often with polygonal pinwheel elements at their extremities; and an extended axial arrangement of main floor social spaces.
+Given that the three designs date from the period 1908-1912, we’re given substantial insight to Sullivan’s mind, at least regarding the detached single-family home, at this late point in his career.